 An important part of hunting is bringing back the game so that the meat is safe to eat.
 Learn how to clean game bags so that your meat is as bacteria-free as possible and so the bag can be used again.

-If you are on an extended hunt and plan to hang game before the hunt ends, rinse the game bags after the meat is hanging on a meat pole.
+If you are on an extended hunt and plan to hang game before the hunt ends, rinse the game bags after the meat is hung on a meat pole.
 Use any water available to get as much dried blood and soil off the bags.
 Allow them to air dry and then rebag the hanging meat.
-This will help preserve the bag's breathability and slow meat spoilage.
+Cleaning will help preserve the bag's breathability and slow meat spoilage.

 As soon as possible after the hunt, thoroughly wash the game bags with unscented heavy-duty detergent (Tide and Persil contain enough stain-removing enzymes to remove stains) and a light solution of chlorine bleach using the hottest water possible.
-The chlorine bleach should be fresh and added at the correct time for optimum cleaning.
+The chlorine bleach should be fresh and added at the correct time in the wash cycle for optimum cleaning.
+Use the washer's bleach dispenser or add the bleach during the rinse cycle.
 Allow the hunting bags to air dry.
 If you are concerned about discoloration from stains, mix a solution of oxygen-based bleach and warm water and allow the bags to soak overnight.
 Then wash again as recommended.